Time to Read: 25 minutes

 We are truly grateful for the thousands of clients who have supported us over the years and we will continue fighting and innovating in order to deliver exceptional hearing outcomes to our ideal clients.

 With your help and support, we were able to grow into the innovative and unique company we are today.

 Proven exceptional long-term outcomes means we are ready to serve more clients

 In June 2017 we ran a survey to all our clients since our opening.
-This study proved that we were providing superior outcomes compared to the industry and that we have been improving.
+This study indicated that we were very likely providing superior outcomes compared to the industry as a whole and that we have been improving.
 You can read the study here.

-Once we saw these results were being consistently delivered by our well established unique processes and the fact that we are leaving the bulk of the Australian Hearing aid user population (pensioners and eligible veterans) un-served, we decided to reconsider the voucher system.
+Once we saw these results were being consistently delivered by our well-established unique processes and the fact that we are leaving the bulk of the Australian Hearing aid user population (pensioners and eligible veterans) un-served, we decided to reconsider the voucher system.
 We carefully analysed how the voucher system could be integrated into our current processes, while still serving our values without negatively affecting our current client base.
-We discovered that this was indeed possible due to our mature business processes and unique technology.
+We believed that this was indeed possible due to our mature business processes and unique technology.

 As such we became Government accredited to provide free and subsidised services and hearing aids to eligible pensioners and veterans in January 2018.
-We look forward to innovating our service provision further and deliver superior outcomes to all our clients no matter how they are funded.
+The intent was mainly to continue serving our long-standing clients, many of whom were ageing into the pension system.

 In 2019, I finally published my Hearing aid Buyers Guide as a soft copy book on Amazon, where it finds itself mostly under the top 30 books for hearing-related problems.
 This book was updated in 2021 and expanded to become the Hearing Aid Buyers Companion, which we offer as a free download for anyone to benefit from.
 Several thousands of copies of the two books have been downloaded to date.